simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-05-13
+<br />**Date image released:**  2024-05-14
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Sergio Eguivar
-Marco Meniero

-<br />**Title of the image:**  AR 3664 on a Setting Sun
+<br />**Title of the image:**  The 37 Cluster
-<br />**Description for the image:**  It was larger than the Earth.
-It was so big you could actually see it on the Sun's surface without magnification.
-It contained powerful and tangled magnetic fields as well as numerous dark sunspots.
-Labelled AR 3664, it developed into one of the most energetic areas seen on the Sun in recent years, unleashing a series of explosions that led to a surge of energetic particles striking the Earth, which created beautiful auroras.
-And might continue.
-Although active regions on the Sun like AR 3664 can be quite dangerous, this region's Coronal Mass Ejections have not done, as yet, much damage to Earth-orbiting satellites or Earth-surface electrical grids.
-Pictured, the enormous active region was captured on the setting Sun a few days ago from  Civitavecchia, Rome, Italy.
-The composite image includes a very short exposure taken of just the Sun's surface, but mimics what was actually visible.
-Finally, AR 3664 is now rotating away from the Earth, although the region may survive long enough to come around again.
-Gallery: Earth Aurora from Solar Active Region 6443
+<br />**Description for the image:**  For the mostly harmless denizens of planet Earth, the brighter stars of open cluster NGC 2169 seem to form a cosmic 37.
+Did you expect 42?
+From our perspective, the improbable numerical asterism appears solely by chance.
+It lies at an estimated distance of 3,300 light-years toward the constellation Orion.
+As far as galactic or open star clusters go, NGC 2169 is a small one, spanning about 7 light-years.
+Formed at the same time from the same cloud of dust and gas, the stars of NGC 2169 are only about 11 million years old.
+Such clusters are expected to disperse over time as they encounter other stars, interstellar clouds, and experience gravitational tides while hitchhiking through the galaxy.
+Over four billion years ago, our own Sun was likely formed in a similar open cluster of stars.
+Gallery: Earth Aurora from Solar Active Region 3664
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/SunAr3664_Menario_1508.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/NGC2169LRGBQHY183HR.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).